CRUD with the Repository

 No SQL strings anywhere.
 The query builder composes, the repo executes.

 This gives us a working API for a single resource.
-Next, let's use the code generators to scaffold resources faster and add JSON schemas for documentation.
+Next, let's add associations and preloading to connect posts to users and comments.